pypyr/pypyr/README.rst

 Print the pypyr context to the pypyr output.
 This is likely to be the console.
 This may assist in debugging when trying to see what values are what.

+debug prints to the INFO (20) log-level.
+This means you won't see debug output unless you specify ``pypyr mypype --log 20`` or lower.

 Obviously, be aware that if you have sensitive values like passwords in your context you probably want to be careful about this.
 No duh.